 Channel 2 has a different set of modes.
 The first is called "Tweed" and it definitely has an old school Fender vibe.
 "Hi 1" is a vintage Marshall style sound.
 And "Hi 2" is a supposed to be similar to a Boogie Mark Series lead tone.
-Channel two has gain (notice on this channel Mesa calls it "gain" instead of "volume"), treble, bass, and master controls.
+Channel two has gain, treble, bass, and master controls.
+Notice on this channel Mesa calls it "gain" instead of "volume", which is nerdy and pointless.
+But at least they kept the EQ controls in the same order, unlike Rivera who puts them in a different order (to emulate the control layout of Fender and Marshall amps for the clean and dirty channels respectively), which is nerdy and outright annoying.

 The power amp section features two EL84 tubes that can be configured to deliver 5, 15, or 25 watts.
 These power settings are channel-assignable and are great for optimizing the amp for the size of room and enabling power tube distortion even at low volume levels.
 Even better, they also change the tone and feel of the amp, adding even more versatility.